 Some know it as a Blimpie, a Gatsby, a Hoagie or a Hero, but here in New Orleans, we call these culinary wonders "Po-Boys," and in true New Orleans' style we've created a festival to celebrate them.

-The seventh annual New Orleans Po-Boy Preservation Festival will be held November 24.
-Live music, arts and nearly three dozen restaurants with the city's best chefs will decorate Oak Street from 10 a.m. to 7 p.m.
+The ninth annual Oak Street Poboy Festival will be held Sunday, November 22.
+Live music, arts and nearly three dozen restaurants with the city's best chefs will decorate Oak Street from 10 a.m. to 6 p.m.

 When streetcar motormen and conductors went on strike in July 1929, the Martin Brothers provided large sandwiches to show their support.
 Their generosity stretched in to the Great Depression when railway employees permanently lost their jobs.
 As the depression continued, many New Orleanians seized the opportunities to feed their families off of the famously large sandwiches.

-The 2013 Oak Street Po-Boy Festival presented by Abita Beer will feature a live music,a Kid's World, eating areas, panel discussions covering the history of the po-boy, and, of course, the best tasting po-boys in New Orleans.
+The 2015 Oak Street Po-Boy Festival presented by Abita Beer will feature a live music, eating areas, panel discussions covering the history of the po-boy, and, of course, the best tasting po-boys in New Orleans.
 Admission to the Po-Boy Fest is free.